-- DO NOT BUY more animal foods, it is OK to go through what you already have first if you want.
+- Don't buy more animal foods, it is OK to go through what you already have first if you want.
 Don't be afraid of vegan milks, cheeses, and meats.
 This will make cutting out animal foods easier.

 - Look for recipes that don't require animal foods and implement one meal a week completely void of meat, dairy, or eggs, and then work up from there.

 - If you usually have a snack in between meals, only snack on fresh fruits or veggies.
 Apples, bananas, oranges, strawberries, carrots, sugar snap peas, raw broccoli, etc.